dermotte/itec-webpage-mlux/courses/gameengineering-ws2122.md

 This course is a _Vorlesung_, meaning that the grade is awarded after a final examination.
 The open book exam will be online, take 60 minutes of your time and will focus on the topics discussed in the course.
 A [list of possible exam questions is available here](https://drive.google.com/open?id=1PF0CIe6nT5-dmRtOhRKg5nrlPFZfr6ikoH1xQHE22iU).

+The exam will take place in Moodle on Jan 24 at 10 am CET (just like the lecture).
+It will take 30 minutes of your time.
+Please make sure you are registered to the exam and can access Moodle.

 ## Links
 Here are some links to dive further into the topics of the course.